Where I Stand

 What I've Done

-- Introduced the Access to Justice for Immigrants Amendment Act of 2017, which would establish a permanent legal services fund for immigrants in the District.
+- Introduced and passed the Access to Justice for Immigrants Amendment Act of 2017, which would establish a permanent legal services fund for immigrants in the District.

 - Authored a new law that makes it easier for immigrant families to renew their healthcare benefit through the District’s Alliance program, simplifying the certification process for many residents who are very recent immigrants or those who cannot establish legal presence in the United States.